DDLAK/unmanned_fish_simulation/README.md

 # Readme

-This project is a part of unmanned fish project, which focuses on the simulation section.
+This project is a preparation for the unmanned fish project, which focuses on learning the simulation software and strategies.

 ## Platform

-Coppeliasim
+Coppeliasim(V-rep)

+## outcome

+The learning outcome will be used for one of the XDU's courses called "Introduction to Engineering".

+Create a simple robot, which can autonomously follow the black line using vision sensors.
+The results are presented in .mp4 videos.